arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Biomaterials research is concerned with the properties and interactions of materials within biological environments.
 While computational tools are used, the focus is on material properties, not on the analysis of biological data typical in bioinformatics.

-## 3. Biomechanics
-**Biomechanics** studies the mechanics of biological systems, often involving the analysis of movement and the forces exerted by and on the body.
+3. **Biomechanics** studies the mechanics of biological systems, often involving the analysis of movement and the forces exerted by and on the body.

 - **Tools**:
   - **OpenSim** for musculoskeletal modeling and simulation.